 It is very difficult for patients to discover that their most trusted physicians have failed them through error or negligence.
 Yet if you have been injured or harmed by the actions (or inaction) of a primary care physician or a specialist, you may be entitled to obtain justice and the full and fair compensation under Virginia law.

-If you or a loved one has been harmed or died as a result of your physician’s medical malpractice call us.
+If you or a loved one has been harmed or died as a result of your physician’s medical malpractice call us at 540-345-2000 or contact us online.
 The attorneys of Altizer Law, P.C. will help you evaluate the events and determine if the requirements for a medical malpractice suit are present.
 Then, if you hire us, we will pursue justice and the full compensation due to you under Virginia law.